CeramicTeam/CeramicTerracotta/README.md

 In our upcoming product, we aim to **drive valuable traffic** to your websites—stay tuned for more details!
 Visit us at **[ceramic.ai](https://ceramic.ai/)** for more details about our mission and technology.

 ## Contact
 If you have any concerns or inquiries, feel free to reach out.
-If possible, to help us address your request efficiently, please include the following info if possible:
+To help us address your request efficiently, please include the following info if possible:
 - Your domain name
 - Some representative log entries